Reversi: Rules

 What are generally referred to as transcript sheets are generally in use in tournament over-the-board play, with both players obligated to record their game's moves by placing the number of each move in an 8×8 grid.
 This both enables players to look up past games of note and tournament directors and players to resolve disputes (according to whatever specific rules are in place) where claims that an illegal move, flip or other anomaly are voiced.
-An alternative recording method not requiring a grid is also in use, where positions on a board are labeled left to right by letters a through h and top to bottom (far-to-near) by digits 1 through 8 (Note that this is the opposite of the chess standard, with numerals running upward away from the side (White) that has a through h left to right, and also that the perspective may be that of either player (with no fixed standard)), so that the very first move of a game may be (based upon standard starting setup) d3, c4, f5 or e6.
+An alternative recording method not requiring a grid is also in use, where positions on a board are labeled left to right by letters a through h and top to bottom by digits 1 through 8.
+Note that the numbers run in the opposite direction to the chess standard, and that the perspective may be that of either player (with no fixed standard).
 This alternate notational scheme is used primarily in verbal discussions or where a linear representation is desirable in print, but may also be permissible as during-game transcription by either or both players.

-Tournament play using ordinary sets rather than a computer interface—where this cannot be an issue—have various ways of handling illegal moves and over- or underflipping (flips that should not be made but are or should be but are not).
-For example, permitting either player (perpetrator or its opponent) to make a correction going back some fixed number of moves (after which no remedy is available) is one procedure that has been used.
+Tournament over-the-board play has various ways of handling illegal moves and incorrect flips.
+For example, one procedure that has been used is to permit either player to make corrections going back some fixed number of moves.

-Significant variants of the game, such as where the starting position differs from standard or the objective is to have the fewest pieces one's color at the end, are sometimes—but rarely—played.
+Anti-Reversi

+Anti-Reversi or Reversed Reversi is a variant of the game where the player wins who has fewer own-colored disks at the end of the game; draw is also a possible result.
+To put a disk on the board, the same rules apply as in normal reversi.